heiskr/u/README.md

 - When the function is absolutely critical to using the language.
 Basically every module would use it.
 - When the function is so commonly used that most other languages have a symbol for it.
 Examples are math and comparisons.
 - When the function transcends types and modules.
 Examples are logging or type conversion.

+The compiler will throw an error at any attempt to override universal functions.

 Basic, universal functions.